-The Lean and Six Sigma tools portfolio offers many possibilities.
+The Six Sigma tools and Lean portfolio offer many possibilities.
 You can explore further the two methodologies and their specific techniques for process analysis, visual analysis, or statistical analysis and choose the ones that would best fit your business needs.

 Consider the following steps when shortlisting the Lean Six Sigma techniques to help your process improvement strategy.